juanfril/article-summarizer/README.md

 # Article Summarizer 🚀

+Welcome to **Article Summarizer**!
 A Chrome extension that leverages AI to effortlessly summarize articles and provide curated references.
-Save time and gain insights instantly!
+Save time and gain insights instantly—perfect for students, professionals, and curious minds!

 ## Features ✨